Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

-Your caregiver will examine you and ask about past medical problems.
+Your healthcare provider will examine you and ask about past medical problems.
 He will listen to your heart.
 You may also have any of the following tests:

 - Blood tests are used to give providers information about how your body is working.

 - Telemetry is continuous monitoring of your heart rhythm.
 Sticky pads placed on your skin connect to an EKG machine that records your heart rhythm.

 - Chest x-ray: This is a picture of your lungs and heart.
-Caregivers use it to see the fluid around your heart.
+Healthcare providers use it to see the fluid around your heart.
 Chest x-rays may show signs of infection in the pericardium.

 - An echocardiogram is a type of ultrasound.
 Sound waves are used to show the structure and function of your heart.

 - A transesophageal echocardiogram (TEE) is a type of ultrasound that shows pictures of the size and shape of your heart.
 It also looks at how your heart moves when it is beating.
 These pictures are seen on a TV-like screen.
 You may need a TEE if your heart does not show up very well in a regular echocardiogram.
 You may also need a TEE to check for certain problems such as blood clots or infection inside the heart.

 - CT scan or MRI pictures may be used to check the amount of fluid around your heart.
 You may be given contrast liquid before the pictures are taken.
 Tell the provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with any metal objects.
 Metal can cause serious injury.
-Tell your caregiver if you have any metal implants in your body.
+Tell your healthcare provider if you have any metal implants in your body.